3RM-co/3sum-api-examples/README.md

       {
         "id": 0,            // Folder ID
         "title": "string",  // Folder title
-        "dialogCount": 0    // Number of dialogs in folder }
+        "dialogCount": 0,   // Number of dialogs in folder "chatIds": ["string", "string"] // Array of chat IDs (only included if includeChatIds=true) }
     ]
   }